 The Non-Adventures of Wonderella: Wonderella meets the Lady of the Lake and demands a Cool Sword.
 Since the Lady doesn't do that anymore, the best she can offer is a pair of invincible shears that can cut through anything.
 Wonderella turns her back on it dismissively, but regrets it when her city is invaded by elemental monsters of Paper and Rock.

-In the pilot for Regular Show, Mordecai and Rigby play rock-paper-scissors (or as Pops calls it, "Quartz-Parchment-Shears") to see which of them will get a discarded chair, but they keep tying.
+In the pilot, Mordecai and Rigby play rock-paper-scissors (or as Pops calls it, "Quartz-Parchment-Shears") to see which of them will get a discarded chair, but they keep tying.
 After tying 100 times, they accidentally summon an Eldritch Abomination that can only be dismissed by breaking the tie.

 In the main series, they sometimes play rock-paper-scissors to decide who has to do some unpleasant task.